-For many foreigners, it may be possible to get a non-traditional credit check.
+For many foreigners, it may be possible to get a non-traditional credit check (read more on how to tell if you have poor credit).
 This could help you get a loan without a credit score.
 You will need sufficient non-traditional credit references, and your credit accounts must be free of late payments, collections or foreclosure.
 Non-traditional credit references can include:

 You should gather at least three non-traditional credit references, each showing 12 months of on-time payments, to submit with your loan application.

 Getting a loan as a foreigner involves a bit of extra paperwork and effort.
 But when you’re in need of money — no matter what it’s for — there are options out there for you.

 Be prepared to compare your options to find the best deal.
 And once all is said and done, you’ll be well on your way to getting the funds you need to settle in, whether that’s for a few years or a lifetime.